Watchmaker Glossary

 Oscillator

-Device which, like the pendulum or the pendulum, generates the oscillations which divide time into equal units.
+Device which, like the pendulum or the balance wheel, generates oscillations which divide time into equal units.

-Regulating organ of a quartz clock or watch.
+Regulatory organ of a clock or quartz watch.

 P